DallanQ/sleeping_gods_3/Manual.md

 Hand Limit: Each player has a hand limit of 3 ability cards.
 If after drawing new Ability Cards your hand size has exceeded the limit, you must immediately discard down to 3 cards.
 You may select the card(s) to discard.

-## Game Concepts And Terms
+### Game Concepts And Terms (page 8)

+#### Active Player (page 8)
-Active Player When it is your turn, you are the active player.
+When it is your turn, you are the active player.

+#### Damage (page 8)
-Damage Damage is physical and mental injury to a crew member or an enemy, represented by damage tokens (the blood drop).
+Damage is physical and mental injury to a crew member or an enemy, represented by damage tokens (the blood drop).
 If the storybook or a card says "-1 health," it means take 1 damage.
 When a crew member takes damage, place the indicated amount of damage tokens on the crew board.

 When you are instructed to "Restore health" to a crew member, remove the specified number of damage tokens.

 This symbol represents the amount of damage dealt by a crew member or enemy card in an attack.

+#### Health (page 8)
-Health Health is the amount of damage a crew member can take and still function normally.
+Health is the amount of damage a crew member can take and still function normally.
 If a crew member has damage equal to their health (known as having 0 health), they can no longer attack, participate in challenges, or activate any of their crew board abilities or ability cards until they regain at least 1 health.
 Thematically, at 0 health they are nearly unconscious, able to speak and move, but badly hurt.

 If all crew members have 0 health, you are defeated (see "Defeat" on pg.
 28).

 A crew member's damage cannot exceed their health—any excess must be placed on another crew member.

+#### Command (page 8)
-Command Command represents your crew's readiness and ability to work together.
+Command represents your crew's readiness and ability to work together.
 You must pay command to activate crew abilities and adventure cards, to equip ability cards to crew members, and to help other players on their turn by using your crew members.

+#### Draw Fate (page 8)
-Draw Fate Draw a card from the ability card deck and check the number in the top left corner.
+Draw a card from the ability card deck and check the number in the top left corner.
 Immediately discard this card.
 You draw fate for skill challenges, attacks, and more.
 Designer's Note: In this deck, 1s and 6s are half as common as the other numbers.

-## Fate Number
+#### Challenge (page 8)

-Challenge You may be faced with challenges you must overcome, usually when reading from the storybook but also when you draw event cards.
+You may be faced with challenges you must overcome, usually when reading from the storybook but also when you draw event cards.
 It involves selecting crew members to participate and drawing fate in an effort to reach or exceed a specified challenge number (see pg.
 19).

+#### Fatigue (page 8)
-Fatigue When crew members participate in challenges, they gain fatigue, represented by a fatigue token.
+When crew members participate in challenges, they gain fatigue, represented by a fatigue token.
 Each crew member can hold up to 2 fatigue tokens.

 Each fatigue token is double-sided.
 If a crew member has only 1 token, place the blank side face up.
 If a crew member has a 2nd fatigue token, it should have the "-1 damage" side face up.
 This causes the crew member to deal -1 damage in combat.